ptk2006/DevOps_online_Kharkiv_2021Q4/final_project/readme.md

 Login into your azure subscription.
 If host dosn't have brouser use "az login --use-device-code".
 Do "terraform apply main.tf file".
 After this, count of VM will be created.
-Terraform will start ansible which two playbooks:
+Terraform will start ansible whith two playbooks:
 - The First creates Jenkins host,  will copy private key to jenkins folder, will install ChuckNorris plugin and  will change Jenkins initialAdminPassword to credentials set in vars in ansible playbook.
 - The Second creates web servers will add docker image with nginx service and will copied index.php file into nginx home directory.